Innocent (Taylor Swift song)

-"Innocent" is a song by American singer-songwriter Taylor Swift, taken from her third studio album, Speak Now (2010).
+"Innocent" is a song written and recorded by the American singer-songwriter Taylor Swift from her third studio album, Speak Now (2010).
 Produced by Swift and Nathan Chapman, the song was written in response to Kanye West's interruption of her acceptance speech at the 2009 MTV Video Music Awards, feeling the need to sympathize with him after the public outrage he received.
-A gentle pop ballad with tender vocals, its lyrics are about a protagonist's encouragement of a man who has committed wrongdoings, claiming him to hold innocence and believing that he could redeem himself.
+A gentle pop and alternative country ballad with tender vocals, its lyrics are about a protagonist's encouragement of someone who has committed wrongdoings, claiming them to hold innocence and believing that they could redeem themself.

 Following the album's release, the song peaked at numbers 27 and 53 on the US Billboard Hot 100 and Canadian Hot 100 charts respectively.
 Music critics gave "Innocent" mixed reviews; some viewed the song as a sympathetic message and praised Swift's songwriting, but others criticized it as patronizing and condescending.
 Swift performed the song live at the following year's MTV Video Music Awards on September 12, a month prior to the release of Speak Now, as a means of putting the controversy behind her and West.

-The debate over the message started to affect Swift's public image as an innocent "America's Sweetheart", which resonated into 2016, when her and West got involved in another public feud after the rapper released the single "Famous".
+The debate over the message of "Innocent" started to affect Swift's "America's Sweetheart" reputation, which resonated into both Swift's and West's public images and their feud throughout later years.
+A re-recorded version of the song, titled "Innocent (Taylor's Version)", was released as part of Swift's re-recorded album Speak Now (Taylor's Version) (2023).